pawelngei/alxd.org/content/04en_offtopicarium.md

   <img class="article-img" src="images/04_offtopicarium/opensource.jpg" style="width: auto; height: 300px;" title="Opening Science">
 </a>

 I'm writing this article on a train, coming back from the very latest [Offtopicarium], a Polish conference organized by scientists about sciences, but not exactly scientific.
-Held in both Polish and English (participant choose language they prefer), it's quite an intimate event, gathering no more than 25 people, 90% of whom with an active academic background.
+Held in both Polish and English (participants choose language they prefer), it's quite an intimate event, gathering no more than 25 people, 90% of whom with an active academic background.

 The aim of Offtopicarium is to deal with all topics considered too 'loose' or 'in between' to be presented at a regular scientific conference.
 It covers various people's approaches and de-facto IS about various approaches to science.
 Some of the presentations contain large amounts of data - something major, on-topic conferences made us accustomed to - while others barely sketch the main idea and hope for a fruitful discussion, where any kind of hard data wouldn't be suitable.